makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 ## 4.2 Languages

 * widely studied (Vulić+ 2019; Dubossarsky+ 2020; Doval+ 2020)
-* our evaluation on 110 pairs of 11 languages shows interesting and instructive
+* our evaluation on 110 pairs of 11 languages are interesting and instructive
-* mappings of loosely comparable Wikipedia embeddings involving Spanish perform substantially better than English (Figure 2a )
+* mappings of loosely comparable Wikipedia embeddings involving Spanish perform substantially better than English (Figure 2a)
   * English Wikipedia probably covers too diverse and deep articles that none of the other Wikipedias do, which makes Spanish Wikipedia a better corpus for embedding mappings